Control-oriented Clustering of Visual Latent Representation: Introduction

-\begin{enumerate}[label=(C\arabic*)] \item \ \ A natural path to study NC for a regression problem is to give each sample a class label and check whether the visual features cluster according to the labels.
+\begin{enumerate}[label=(C\arabic*)] \item \ \ \rv{We first show that, on the discrete-control task Lunar Lander, visual latent features cluster according to the discrete action labels.
+This forms the natural vision-based generalization of the double integrator example shown in Fig.~\ref{fig:nc-double-integrator}.
+We then primarily focus on continuous-control tasks.} A natural path to study NC for a regression problem is to give each sample a class label and check whether the visual features cluster according to the labels.
 Then, the nontrivial question becomes what should these classes be?
 Based on the posit that the visual representation should \emph{convey a goal of control} for the action decoder, we design two ``control-oriented'' classification strategies.
 They compute (a) the relative pose between the object and the target in the input image space, or (b) the relative pose change of the object induced by the sequence of expert actions, and classify the samples into 8 classes, each corresponding to one orthant in the relative pose space (called a \repo).
-We then demonstrate the prevalent emergence of neural collapse in the visual representation space, across four different architecture designs of the image-based control pipeline. \item When the number of expert demonstrations is decreased, the strength of NC decreases, so does the model's test-time performance.
+We then demonstrate the prevalent emergence of neural collapse in the visual representation space, \rv{in both Planar Pushing and Block Stacking}. \item When the number of expert demonstrations is decreased, the strength of NC decreases, so does the model's test-time performance.
 This motivates us to leverage NC as an algorithmic tool to improve the model's performance under insufficient demonstrations.
 Indeed, we show that by using the control-oriented NC metrics as the loss function to pretrain the vision encoder, we obtain $10\%$ to $35\%$ boost in the model's test-time performance.
-Real-world robotic manipulation experiments confirmed the advantage of NC pretraining. \end{enumerate}
+Real-world \rv{Planar Pushing} experiments confirmed the advantage of NC pretraining. \end{enumerate}